normal-computing/posteriors/docs/examples/visualizing_vi_sghmc.md

 ![SGHMC](https://storage.googleapis.com/posteriors/double_well_sghmc_log_post.png)

 Certainly some exploration going on!
+We can see that the log posterior evaluations vary quite a lot during sampling but in the most part stay significantly higher that the initialization value.
+Hopefully this means we're exploring the modes of the distribution, but we'll find out for sure when we visualize the samples.

 ## Visualizing